vbsdelnik/amnezia-client-mikrotik/README.md

 ---

-## License
+# License

-This repository contains only Docker build and deployment files.
+This repository contains Docker build and deployment files only.

 AmneziaWG components are distributed under their respective licenses: